2018 NBA Finals: Cleveland Cavaliers

 This was the Cleveland Cavaliers' fourth consecutive trip to the NBA Finals, and fifth appearance overall.
-This was also the eighth consecutive NBA Finals appearance for Cavaliers small forward LeBron James.
+This was also the eighth consecutive NBA Finals appearance for Cavaliers small forward LeBron James, a streak that began in 2011 when he was with the Miami Heat.

 Prior to the 2017–18 season, All-Star point guard Kyrie Irving requested to be traded away from the Cavaliers.
-Although James was against the idea of trading him away, the Cavaliers agreed to Irving's request, trading him to the Boston Celtics in exchange for point guard Isaiah Thomas, small forward Jae Crowder, center Ante Žižić, the first round pick from the Brooklyn Nets in the 2018 NBA Draft and the Miami Heat's 2020 second round pick.
+Although James was against the idea of trading him away, the Cavaliers agreed to Irving's request, trading him to the Boston Celtics in exchange for point guard Isaiah Thomas, small forward Jae Crowder, center Ante Žižić, the first-round pick from the Brooklyn Nets in the 2018 NBA draft and the Miami Heat's 2020 second round pick.
 Miami's second round pick was added as compensation after Isaiah Thomas failed his physical.
 Other major changes included shooting guard Dwyane Wade signing with the Cavaliers, thus reuniting with James from their time together on the Big Three-era Miami Heat, and the signing of point guard Derrick Rose to a one-year contract.

 On February 8, 2018 – just before the NBA trade deadline – the Cavaliers radically changed their roster in a little more than an hour, acquiring George Hill, Rodney Hood, Jordan Clarkson, and Larry Nance Jr. in exchange for Thomas, Rose, Crowder, Wade, Channing Frye, Iman Shumpert, and their own 2018 first-round pick.
 Multiple writers argued at the time that the trades made the Cavaliers significantly better.

 The Cavaliers finished the regular season with a 50–32 record, securing the 4th seed in the Eastern Conference.
-In the playoffs, the Cavaliers defeated the Indiana Pacers in seven games in the first round, swept the top-seeded Toronto Raptors in the Eastern Conference semifinals, and defeated the Boston Celtics in seven games in the Eastern Conference Finals.
+In the playoffs, the Cavaliers defeated the Indiana Pacers in seven games in the first round, swept the top-seeded Toronto Raptors in the Eastern Conference Semifinals, and defeated the Boston Celtics in seven games in the Eastern Conference Finals.